-Component: Niklason (40%)
+Component: Beales (35%)

-The Niklason component makes up 40 percent of the map unit.
-Slopes are 0 to 2 percent.
-This component is on flood plains.
-The parent material consists of loamy alluvium over sandy and gravelly alluvium.
-Depth to a root restrictive layer is greater than 60 inches.
-The natural drainage class is well drained.
-Water movement in the most restrictive layer is moderately high.
-Available water to a depth of 60 inches is low.
-Shrink-swell potential is low.
-This soil is occasionally flooded.
-It is not ponded.
-There is no zone of water saturation within a depth of 72 inches.
-Organic matter content in the surface horizon is about 85 percent.
-Non-irrigated land capability classification is 4w.
+The Beales component makes up 35 percent of the map unit.
+Slopes are 3 to 12 percent.
+The parent material consists of loess over eolian sands.
+Depth to a root restrictive layer is greater than 80 inches.
+The natural drainage class is somewhat excessively drained.
+Water movement in the most restrictive layer is moderately low to moderately high.
+This soil is rarely flooded and not ponded.
+Non-irrigated land capability classification is 6e.
 This soil does not meet hydric criteria.